amirmoayyed/dns-checker-tool/README.md

 User Guide (README)

 ====================================================
-What this tool can do
+-What this tool can do

 This tool helps you quickly analyze and compare multiple DNS servers in real-world troubleshooting scenarios.